Self-schema: General

-The term schematic describes having a particular schema for a particular dimension.
-For instance, a person in a rock band at night would have a "rocker" schema.
-However, during the day, if he works as a salesperson, he would have a "salesperson" schema during that period of time.
+The term schematic refers to information that matches with a self-schema in a particular dimension.
+For instance, a man in a rock band at night would be schematic of his "rocker" schema.
+However, if he works as a salesperson during the day, he would have a "salesperson" schema during that period of time.
 Schemas vary according to cultural background and other environmental factors.

 Once people have developed a schema about themselves, there is a strong tendency for that schema to be maintained by a bias in what they attend to, in what they remember, and in what they are prepared to accept as true about themselves.
 In other words, the self-schema becomes self-perpetuating.
 The self-schema is then stored in long-term memory, which both facilitates and biases the processing of personally relevant information.
 Individuals who form a self-schema of a person with good exercise habits will then in return exercise more frequently.

 Self-schemas vary from person to person because each individual has very different social and cultural life experiences.
 A few examples of self-schemas are: exciting or dull; quiet or loud; healthy or sickly; athletic or nonathletic; lazy or active; and geek or jock.
 If a person has a schema for "geek or jock," for example, he might think of himself as a bit of a computer geek and would possess a lot of information about that trait.
 Because of this, he would probably interpret many situations based on relevance to his being a computer geek.

 Another person with the "healthy or sickly" schema might consider themselves a very health conscious person.
 Their concern with being healthy would then affect everyday decisions such as what groceries they buy, what restaurants they frequent, or how often they exercise.
 Women who are schematic on appearance exhibited worse body image, lower self-esteem, and more negative mood than did those who are aschematic on appearance.

 The term aschematic means not having a schema for a particular dimension.
 This usually occurs when people are not involved with or concerned about a certain attribute.
 For example, if a person plans on being a musician, a self-schema in aeronautics will not apply to him; he is aschematic on aeronautics.